Privacy notice

 In some circumstances you can:

 • Restrict the processing of your data.
-This applies when the accuracy of the data is contested, the data has been unlawfully processed, the data is no longer useful for CHEESE but you require us to keep it in order to exercise or defend a legal claim, or you believe your privacy interests override our legitimate interests.
+This applies when the accuracy of the data is contested, the data has been unlawfully processed, the data is no longer useful for us but you require us to keep it in order to exercise or defend a legal claim, or you believe your privacy interests override our legitimate interests.

 • Object to the processing of your data.
 This applies when you believe your privacy interests override our legitimate interests.